MoAmineHallam/Quantum-Cloud-Demo/IBM_Quantum_BellState/README.md

 This will:

-  Build and simulate the Bell-state circuit
+  - Build and simulate the Bell-state circuit

-  Select an available IBM Quantum hardware backend
+  - Select an available IBM Quantum hardware backend

-  Run on real hardware (with and without mitigation)
+  - Run on real hardware (with and without mitigation)

-  Generate and display a comparison plot
+  - Generate and display a comparison plot

-  Example Output
+Example Output:

   === Simulator (ideal) ===
 Counts: {'00': 2048, '11': 2048}